myriel-io/vectorsearch/docs/posts/anomaly-detection-qdrant.md

 ![anomaly-detection-qdrant](/img/anomaly-detection-qdrant/social.png)

-This is a beginner tutorial which uses Isolation Forest and Qdrant for storage and visualization.
-A mode advanced tutorial using Qdrant's semantic search and the Distance Matrix API will be available soon.
+This beginner tutorial uses the Isolation Forest algorithm for anomaly detection and Qdrant for storage and visualization.

 In this specific demo, we will explore a Stronghold ruin and look for ghosts.
 Our hero will go through all the Shadows and see if he can come across anomalies, aka Wraiths.
 Take a look at the YouTube demo: